TabbyML/tabby/docs/performance.md

 ### General

+* Set the compute type to "auto" to automatically select the fastest execution path on the current system
 * Reduce the beam size to the minimum value that meets your quality requirement
 * When using a beam size of 1, disable `return_scores` if you are not using prediction scores: the final softmax layer can be skipped
 * Set `max_batch_size` and pass a larger batch to `translate_batch`: the input sentences will be sorted by length and split by chunk of `max_batch_size` elements for improved efficiency